 Timely and Effective Management of Disruptive Behaviour

 In order to minimise the effects of disruptive behaviour on the patient, staff and the organisation, it is essential that action is taken quickly and effectively.
-Not acknowledging or dealing with disruptive behaviours can have far-reaching effects including poor morale, high staff turnover and negative impacts on quality of care.
+Not acknowledging or dealing with disruptive behaviours can have far reaching effects, including poor morale, staff turnover and negative impacts on quality of care.

 - What is 'zero tolerance'?

-- Avoiding the pitfalls, including doing nothing and hoping the problem will sort itself out, and diminishing the extent of the problem
+- Avoiding the pitfalls, including doing nothing and hoping the problem will sort itself out or diminishing the extent of the problem.

 - Rapidly and thoroughly investigating the problem.

 Strategies for Dealing with Challenging People Part 1